rabstolaf/bwsys/06_golden-node-configuration.md

 ## 1. Update `/etc/hosts` file

-> This file is mainly for hostname resolving, so make this identical to the headnode's file.
+> This file is mainly for hostname resolving, include the same information about the headnode and worker addresses that you used when setting up the headnode host file.
 > Refer to the document about [Configuring The Headnode](02_configuring-the-headnode.md) to see what you did and do the same here.

 * Go back and take a look at the `/etc/hosts` file in your headnode and make this file identical to that one